 Vicky also is the current president of the Contract Packaging Association, an organization she joined in 2001 in an effort to expand her personal network and to help drive industry evolution.
 During her tenure as president of the CPA, Vicky has focused on expanding the mission of the organization, raising the profile of contract packaging and closing the talent gap by helping groom tomorrow’s leaders.

 Vicky attributes her commercial success to always being an advocate for the customer.
 Understanding what the customer wants and needs, then finding creative ways for the organization to sell for those needs while generating a profit has proven a successful formula for Vicky and the sales organizations she has led.

 Hearthside Food Solutions, founded in 2009, is the industry’s largest contract manufacturer with 24 food production and food packaging facilities in the US and Europe.
 The company is the largest producer of snack, energy and protein bars, and one of the largest producers of cookies, crackers and other baked snacks.
 Headquartered in Downers Grove IL, more information can be found at hearthsidefoods.com

 Why is customer experience missing from business plans?

 Many business leaders feel that if they have rock solid business plans, then a great customer experience will follow.
-But few think of creating a culture around customer experience as part of their business plan.
+But few think of asking their Business Plan Writers to create a culture around customer experience as part of their business plan.